Reach Out Today

 • Serax (Oxazepam) – Can treat anxiety and alcohol withdrawal

 These medications are effective for their intended uses but are also open to abuse.
 Tolerance can build quickly, and unpleasant withdrawal symptoms can result.
+A valid prescription is required to legally obtain and use these medications.

 Is Farmapram Xanax?